whitfin/cachex/README.md

 end)
 ```

-Although this looks more complicated, it saves you a round trip of message passing, which actually trims off ~50% of the time it takes to retrieve both of your values (in theory).
+Although this looks more complicated it saves you a read of the internal Cachex state, which actually trims off a large amount of the overhead of a Cachex request.

-It should be noted that the consistency of these actions depends on which type of cache you're working with.
-In a local cache, all actions go via a single `GenServer`.
-This has the nice effect of ensuring that an execution block is consistent and nothing can interrupt your actions - for example, a `set` followed by a `get` is guaranteed to return the value just written.

-This is **not** the case when working with remote nodes, because other nodes might carry out actions.
+It should be noted that the consistency of these actions should not be relied upon.
+Even though you execute in a single block, you may still have cache actions occur between your calls inside the block.
 This is very important to keep in mind, and if this poses an issue, you might wish to move to [Transaction Blocks](#transaction-blocks) instead.

 In addition, all actions taken inside an execution block are committed immediately.
 This means that there is no way to abort your block.
 Again, if this is a requirement please take a look at [Transaction Blocks](#transaction-blocks).